Flat Roofing Services

 Flat Roofs Specifics

-Flat roofs tend to have less longevity than sloped roofs, as the runoff from all of our tropical storms can sometimes be trapped if the drainage and pitch of the roof were not crafted to eliminate standing water.
+Flat roofs tend to have less longevity than sloped roofs, as the runoff from all of our tropical storms can sometimes be trapped if the drainage and pitch of the roof are not crafted to eliminate standing water.
 Even if the flat roofs drain correctly, dirt and debris are more easily trapped on a flat roof than a sloped roof; meaning, flat roofs need more regular maintenance than sloped roofs.
 When debris is trapped on a roof, the debris can collect or trap moisture.
 Sometimes the debris or any tree foliage can even eat through the roof itself.
+Trust our flat roofing company for a professional roof inspection.

 Flat Roof Insulation and Sloping

-Insulation board or a tapered insulation (for positive slope or drainage) can be installed in conjunction with any flat roof systems mentioned on our website.
-To resolve temporary ponding or standing water issues, Perkins Roofing Corp. offers roof sloping services to self-correct slope issues on an existing roof.
+Insulation board or tapered insulation (for positive slope or drainage) can be installed in conjunction with any flat roof systems mentioned on our website.
+To resolve temporary ponding or standing water issues, Perkins Roofing Corp., your trusted flat roof contractor, offers roof sloping services to self-correct slope issues on an existing roof.
 Note: Insulation may be necessary per code on specific roofs, this is at the discretion of the particular township and/or inspector.

 Flat Roofs -